nx-dotnet/nx-dotnet/CONTRIBUTING.md

 ### Branching structure

-- Main is our release branch.
-It targets latest on npm.
+- Most changes should be branched directly from master.
+The exceptions are limited to breaking changes.
-- dev is our development trunk.
+- Breaking changes should branch off of and pull requests should target "dev".

-When working on an issue for NxDotnet, branch off of dev.
-Pull requests should target dev as well.
+Dev is kept in sync with master, but breaking changes go here first to limit the frequency with which library consumers should expect a breaking change.
+New features are fine in master, we just want to avoid alienating our users.

 ### Commit structure